so team a+f just pulled off quite the coup in athens, taking the win at the twilight crit.

 looks like the wrist is feeling better.

-i suppose it saves you the trouble of riding all those cobbles
+i suppose it saves you the trouble of riding all those cobbleswell, sponsoring a cycling team and an indy car team, of course!

 for 4th place or worse....